 Yes, it was farfetched, but…

-“Don’t know history,” P affirmed before startling Atienna by reaching out to grasp her hand.
+“Don’t know history,” P affirmed the previous question before startling Atienna by reaching out to grasp her hand.
 “Tell…?”
 Faltering, he whispered, “Please?
 Confused, yes.
 Sorry if… strange.”

 “Strangeness is all up to perspective, don’t you think?”
 Atienna gently pulled her hand away and averted her eyes out of habit.
 “Well, there is quite a lot of history to cover.
 I’m not sure where you’d like to start.”
 She smiled softly, a bit morosely.
 “It wouldn’t do so good to start with a war, would it—”